If you're studying photography, graphic design or art and have an interest in anatomy, a career in medical illustration could be for you

 Entry without a degree or HND is not possible.

-- a sensitive and tactful attitude and the ability to deal confidently with a range of people and quickly establish a rapport with patients or healthcare professionals;
+- a sensitive and tactful attitude, the ability to deal confidently with a range of people and quickly establish a rapport with patients or healthcare professionals

 - a reasonable level of physical fitness, as you may be required to lift and carry equipment.

-You will need a good portfolio of work with examples of clear, detailed images.
-See the BIPP for information about student membership, making you eligible to attend their Portfolio Builder Days and Portfolio Reviews, which are held at various locations.
+You'll need a good portfolio of work with examples of clear, detailed images.
+See the BIPP for information about student membership - joining will make you eligible to attend their Portfolio Builder Days and Portfolio Reviews, which are held at various locations.